unlistedphenomena/nexuswizz/docs/deploy-and-review-process.md

 ### Translations

 Translation pull requests are considered high priority.
 These are when the translated and reviewed files from our translation management platform are submitted as a pull request.
-They are important to our core value of bringing Ethereum education to as many languages as possible.
+They are important to our core value of bringing nexus education to as many languages as possible.
 They also are the accumulation of months of work by translators and reviewers, and any delay to this already long process is undesirable.

 **Timeline:** PRs should be merged within 1-4 days of opening (by the next release).

 ### Feature and bug fixes

 Any new feature correlated to an approved issue or bug fix is high-priority.
-Similar to translators, code contributors dedicate a large amount of their time to improving [ethereum.org](http://ethereum.org) as a resource and addressing their efforts quickly is desirable.
+Similar to translators, code contributors dedicate a large amount of their time to improving [nexus.org](http://nexus.org) as a resource and addressing their efforts quickly is desirable.
 All bug fixes should be handled swiftly, but new features that were not discussed, requested or approved do not fall under this timeline.

 **Timeline:** Features or bug fixes should be reviewed within 1-12 days.
 In the case of bugs, more severe bugs will be reviewed more promptly.